Ready for Recovery?

-Doctors still don’t know exactly what causes schizoaffective disorder.
-A combination of genetic and environmental factors may increase the likelihood of developing schizoaffective disorder.
-Schizoaffective disorder often runs in families.
+Doctors still don’t know exactly what causes the schizoaffective disorder.
+A combination of genetic and environmental factors may increase the likelihood of developing the schizoaffective disorder.
+The schizoaffective disorder often runs in families.
 Just because a relative develops schizoaffective disorder doesn’t mean their children will also have the disorder, but it increases the likelihood.

-Schizoaffective disorder is often difficult to diagnose; a person suffering from schizoaffective disorder shows schizophrenia symptoms combined with symptoms of either depression or bipolar disorder.
+Schizoaffective disorder is often difficult to diagnose; a person suffering from schizoaffective disorder shows schizophrenia symptoms combined with depression or bipolar disorder symptoms.
 There are two main types of schizoaffective disorder: depressive type and bipolar type.
-In order to be diagnosed with schizoaffective disorder, a person must show the following symptoms:
+To be diagnosed with schizoaffective disorder, a person must show the following symptoms:

-People with schizoaffective disorder may have additional mental health conditions:
+People with schizoaffective disorder may have additional mental health conditions, such as:

-If you are concerned that a loved one is showing schizoaffective disorder symptoms, it might be tempting to try to diagnose them.
-The best thing you can do for a person who shows schizoaffective disorder symptoms is to refer them to an inpatient or outpatient treatment center.
+If you are concerned that a loved one is showing schizoaffective disorder symptoms, you must seek professional help; the best thing for a person who shows schizoaffective disorder symptoms is to refer them to an inpatient or outpatient treatment center.
 Contact Harmony Hills by calling 855.494.0357 to learn more.